kenhendricks00/FixEmbed/README.md

 - Easy setup and configuration.
 - Customizable settings for individual servers.

-# Invite the bot to your server
+# Invite FixEmbed to Your Server
 You can invite the bot to your server by using the following invite link: [Invite Link](https://discord.com/oauth2/authorize?client_id=1173820242305224764)

-# Host the bot yourself using Docker
+# Host FixEmbed Yourself using Docker
 You can host the bot yourself using Docker using the following link: [Docker Image](https://hub.docker.com/r/kenhendricks00/fixembed)
 <br>
 Just don't forget to set your bot's token using <code>BOT_TOKEN</code>